psyberfly/btc-fee-watcher/README.md

 # BTC Fee Estimate Watcher &emsp;&emsp; )))<!>.<!>(((

 ## About:
-A service to provide alerts via API and WS when btc fee estimate is low.
+A service to provide an index indicating if current btc fee estimate is low or not (compared to last year and last month).
+This index is useful to alert customers to avail low fee rates for txs, utxo consolidation, etc.
-2 Fee Ratio are caluclated:
+The index is available via API & Websocket and provides 2 ratios:
-1. Current Fee Estimate / yearly moving average
+   1. Current fee estimate / last 365 days moving average of fee estimates
-2. Current Fee Estimate / monthly moving average
+   2. Current fee estimate / last 30 days moving average of fee estimates

-If fee ratio > 1, fee is high, else low.
+If index (ratios) < 1, current fee is low, else high.
-Fee Est : Moving Avg ratio is updated every 10 mins (~block).
+The index is updated every 10 mins (~block) and moving averages every day.

 ## Prerequisites:
 nodejs, npm, postgres server